 Myanmar has always been a special country within Southeast Asia that I have on my bucket list, as I have heard incredible tales and stories from people who have been there, about the stunning landscape, the pagodas and most importantly the kindness of the Myanmar people.
-And this year, I was lucky enough to get to visit it with Cez from ETramping.
+And this year, I was lucky enough to get to visit Bagan in Myanmar with Cez from Etramping.

 Myanmar just opened up their country to foreigners last year, and the amount of external influence/ businesses are starting to spread across the country.

 Being my 1st trip to Myanmar, I would have to cover the 2 places that I always wanted to visit – Bagan for its hot air balloons scene and Inle for the surreal lake scene many who have been raved about.

 There are many ways you can get around to different parts of Myanmar – by flying with some of their local domestic carriers, or taking a bus/ train across the country.
 We opt for the more time saving and comfortable option of flying.

 Our route – we flew into Yangon from Chiang Mai via Myanmar’s very own full freight national airlines, Myanmar National Airlines, and had a very relaxing flight, perk up before touching down at Yangon in the evening.
 Yangon might be quite quiet in most parts of the city, but we did visit the local Hledan Market and ended with a lovely barbecue dinner at 19th street, before catching the flight the next morning into Bagan.
 We managed to grab a little snack at the cosy Myanmar National Airlines lounge ( me drinking the local Burmese chicken noodle soup and Cez as usual headed straight for the coffee.